 That’s all Folks!

 I will be updating this page frequently with more private and secure messaging apps.
-You can check out most private search engines that i recommend here.
+You can check out the recommended private search engines for better privacy while searching online.

 Do let me know of any feedback, tips, or suggestions based on privacy and security tools you are using, feel free to drop a comment below!